The school holidays is a great time of the year for parents to get their kids improving their health and development with the correct gym routine.

 - Increases resistance to Injuries

-It is however vital that children do not recieve ‘watered down’ adult programmes.
+It is however vital that children do not receive ‘watered down’ adult programmes.

 Programmes must be specific to their abilities and stage of development and need to be supervised and designed by a coach who is qualified and experienced so that the child develops adequately and safely.